Does CBD oil have side effects? Is CBD safe for children? Will CBD show up on a drug test?

 Furthermore, the CBD drug approved by the FDA (Epidiolex) is used for the treatment of seizures associated with two rare and severe forms of epilepsy in patients two years of age and older.

 So, not only is CBD not harmful to children, it is also a highly valuable treatment option that can drastically improve the quality of their lives for those suffering from certain conditions.
 As always, we advise you speak to your pediatrician before introducing any treatment for your child.

 5. CBD Wonâ€™t Show Up on a Drug Test

 Since most drug tests check for THC, CBD alone is unlikely to yield a positive result.
-However, some CBD products (such as Full Spectrum CBD) contain small amounts of THC, which could possibly show up on a drug test.
+However, some CBD products (such as Full Spectrum CBD) contain small amounts of THC naturally present in hemp, which could possibly show up on a drug test.

 Whether or not you fail a drug test also depends on how much CBD is used and how fast your body metabolizes it.
 It also depends on what kind of drug test is administered.